-As the medium population growth scenario selected by the County and the Town does not yield any land requirements in the Town over the next 20 years, it is recognized that landowners within the Town may not be motivated to participate in development while growth pressures are being experienced.
-Therefore, a Short-Term Growth Area has been identified for lands northwest, north, northeast, and east adjacent to the current municipal boundaries of the Town to accommodate between 20 and 50 years of potential growth.
+The population growth scenario selected by the County and the Town yield land requirements in the Town for 13.5 ha of residential over the next 20 years.
+Therefore, a Short-Term Growth Area has been identified to provide opportunity for residential expansion to the north and the east.
+Although the selected scenario does not yield any commercial or industrial land requirements in the Town over the same period, it is recognized that landowners within the Town may not be motivated to participate in commercial and industrial development while growth pressures are being experienced.
+Therefore, an expanded Short-Term Growth Area has been identified to include additional lands to the south of the Town, along Highways 14 and 36, for future commercial and industrial development.
+Overall, the combined Short-Term Growth Area adjacent to the current northern, eastern, and southern municipal boundaries of the Town is intended to accommodate between 20 and 50 years of potential growth.
 The Short-Term Growth Area provides for a logical extension of primarily future urban residential, commercial and industrial development and identifies where it is anticipated the Town will focus future urban growth and pursue annexation if necessary in the short-term.
 In this area, protecting the development of lands for future urban uses is a priority.